Robust Control Barrier Functions under High Relative Degree and Input Constraints for Satellite Trajectories: Control Barrier Functions for Input Constraints

+Note that \cite[Thm.
+1]{CDC21} requires an extended notion of CBF {as in \cite{Additive_CBFs} because \eqref{eq:H_predictive} may not be continuously differentiable; this extended definition} is not used subsequently {to avoid confusion in Section~\ref{sec:switching}}.
 The extension of Lemma~\ref{prior:predictive_cbf_thm} to the time-varying case is straightforward, but accounting for the presence of disturbances introduces several more restrictions, as we will show.
-Also, note that \cite[Thm.
-1]{CDC21} requires an extended notion of CBF that is not used subsequently.